piyoki/piyoki/README.md

       - 📅 Programming since 2015.
       - ⛵ Working as a Cloud Solutions Architect.
       - 🏫 Part-time CloudNative and DevSecOps mentor, forever student.
-      - 🖥️ NixOS / Hyprland / Neovim
+      - 🖥️ Linux / NixOS / Hyprland /Neovim
       - 👨 Golang is my go-to language.
       - ❄️ NixOS remains my favorite Linux distro for personal use.
 I manage my own fleet of servers and virtual machines powered by it.
       - 🎲 Fun fact: for me, Linux is a must.